Kleogis/gnmtp/README.md

 The following benchmarks was used to determine the performance of our network for generating
 molecules:

-1. Validity: It assesses whether the molecules generated are realistic or not.
+1. `Validity`: It assesses whether the molecules generated are realistic or not.
 Examples of not valid molecules are one with wrong valency configuration or wrong SMILES syntax.

-2. Uniqueness: It assesses whether the molecules generated are different from one another or not.
+2. `Uniqueness`: It assesses whether the molecules generated are different from one another or not.

-3. Novelty: It assesses whether the molecules generated are different from the ones in the training set or not.
+3. `Novelty`: It assesses whether the molecules generated are different from the ones in the training set or not.

 ## Property Prediction